 There is no Benjamin Button secret to staying forever young, and every minute of every day you’re getting older, whether you like it or not.
-The good news is that many aspects of aging well are within your control, and if you exercise regularly, nourish your skin and fuel your body properly, you can defy the decades with dignity.
+The good news is that many aspects of aging well are within your control, and if you exercise regularly, nourish your skin and fuel your body properly, you can defy the decades.

 In Your 20s…

-In your 20s, you have plenty of time to train hard and sleep well (between bouts of socializing) and, lucky you, your metabolism is red hot.
-Your training results come quickly and easily, and losing 5 or 10 pounds for an upcoming vacation or reunion is not much of a challenge.
-“Most women hit their highest basal metabolic rate (the number of calories you burn just by being alive) in their late teens and early 20s,” says Michele Olson, Ph.D., exercise physiologist and clinical professor of sport science at Huntingdon College in Montgomery, Alabama.
+In your 20’s you have plenty of time to train hard and sleep well (between bouts of socializing) and, lucky you, your metabolism is red hot.
+Your training results come quickly and easily and losing five or 10 pounds for an upcoming vacation or reunion is not much of a challenge.
+“Most women hit their highest basal metabolic rate (the number of calories you burn just by being alive) in their late teens and early 20’s,” Olson says.
 “These women don’t need to worry much about losing weight, and time feels limitless.”

 According to the American Council on Exercise, your basal metabolic rate drops 1 to 2 percent per decade.

 Because your metabolism and hormones are in high gear, happy hours and late-night munchies are no big deal — for now.
-“This decade, you’re setting up habits that you will fall back on as you get older,” says Amy Gorin, MS, RDN, a registered dietitian based in New York City.
+“This decade you’re setting up habits that you will fall back on as you get older,” says Amy Gorin, MS, RDN in New York City.
 Skipping meals, especially if you’re a student, is also common at this age, but while this might seem like a great dietary maneuver, it is actually killing your metabolism.
-Eat your three squares each day, and throw in a snack or two if you’re going to be out and about to keep your metabolism running.
+Eat your three squares each day and throw in snack or two if you’re going to be out and about in class or at your new job to keep your energy up and your metabolism running.

-Also, make sure you’re getting enough folate, even if you’re not planning on getting pregnant any time soon, Gorin advises.
+Also make sure you’re getting enough folate.
+“This is crucial for women of child-bearing years, even if you’re not planning on getting pregnant tomorrow,” says Gorin.
 Add items like spinach, beans, lentils, edamame and Brussels sprouts to your menu.

-In your late 20s, you may notice a little dryness, especially when the weather gets cold, so invest in a solid night cream to trap in moisture while you sleep.
+In your late 20’s you may notice a little dryness, especially when the weather gets cold so invest in a solid night cream to trap in moisture while you sleep.
 And of course, you must always wear sunscreen, whether you’re out hiking, cycling or just going to the store.
-“Even low levels of UV light exposure add up and contribute to premature aging,” Zeichner says.
+“Even low levels of UV light exposure add up and contribute to premature aging,” says Zeichner.